 Figure 1.1 depicts an example.
 The component Accounting requires a printer service, which has to implement the interface Printer.
 The independently developed component FileStorage offers such a service by the class FilePrinter.
 Although the methods of Printer and FilePrinter are slightly incompatible, it is straightforward to implement the Printer interface by using the methods of class FilePrinter.
 However, FilePrinter does not implement Printer formally.
 Now suppose a developer wants to use the FileStorage component to satisfy the printer service required by the Accounting component.
-Unfortunately, neither Java nor C# offer the possibility to implement the Printer interface retroactively for class FilePrinter.
-Thus, assuming that the source code of the two components is not accessible (the default with component-based software), the developer must circumvent the problem by using the Adapter pattern [73] to make FilePrinter compatible with Printer.
+Unfortunately, neither Java nor C# offer the possibility to implement the Source code of the two components is not accessible (the default with component-based software), the developer must circumvent the problem by using the Adapter pattern [73] to make FilePrinter compatible with Printer.
 That is, the developer needs to create an adapter class PrinterAdapter that implements Printer by delegating method calls to an instance of FilePrinter.
 Further, the developer has to insert extra code at the right places to convert between FilePrinter and PrinterAdapter objects.
 Obviously, this pattern is tedious to implement.
 Moreover, it often behaves fragile in practice [89, 198, 93].